 The majority of Spaces for People schemes will now be made permanent following consideration of an independent review which highlighted that the infrastructure can offer long-term active travel and sustainability benefits.
 You can read more about this here.

-This webpage provides an overview of all the infrastructure delivered through the Spaces for People programme, including those measures that will not be retained.
+This webpage provides an overview of all the infrastructure delivered through the Spaces for People programme, including those measures that have not been permanently retained.

 A street-by-street approach was adopted, with temporary measures introduced to prioritise pedestrian space around our transport centres, core shopping streets and identified pinch points.